userravs/simulation-of-gene-regulatory-networks-driving-shape-homeostasis/README.md

 * Write more comments in the code, everything should be as clear as possible
 * Have to update the SGF and LGF via matrix operations
 * Draw a flow diagram of the main code. (!)

+### 20170925
+#### Done:
+* Cleaning of repo, code
+* Implemented matrix scheme of SGF and LGF dynamics.
+Needs testing!
+* Flow diagrams have sketch

+#### To do:
+* Test every cell action and SGF/LGF dynamics.
+* Start implementation of NN.
+* Digital version of flow charts
+* Discuss order of updates in cell dynamics